Fashion Records

 Fashion Records is a British independent record label, publishing reggae music.

 Founded in mid 1980, Fashion Records is one of the more successful UK-based reggae labels, and one of only a few British reggae labels to release records that were produced in their own recording studio.

-The label was the brainchild of John MacGillivray and Chris Lane, a couple of reggae disciples, and was a spin-off from MacGillivray's Dub Vendor record store.
+The label was the brainchild of John MacGillivray and Chris Lane, a couple of reggae disciples and acolytes, and was a spin-off from MacGillivray's Dub Vendor record store.
 The first Fashion record release reached the top of the UK reggae chart in 1980, being Dee Sharp's "Let's Dub It Up".
 For the next decade both British reggae musicians, and Jamaican citizens travelling in Britain were recorded by the label and these included Keith Douglas, Carlton Manning (of Carlton and The Shoes), Alton Ellis, Carlton Lewis and Johnnie Clarke amongst others.

 History

 Studio opening

 In 1982 in the basement of the new Dub Vendor store located in Clapham Junction, Fashion Records opened up a four-track studio, which was Lane's 'A-Class' dub-cutting facility upgraded.
 Fashion became a pivotal point for the emergence of the British MC culture and they provided an outlet for several MCs such as Papa Face, Laurel & Hardy, Pato Banton, Bionic Rhona, Macka B and Asher Senator.
 Paul Robinson (of One Blood) and Maxi Priest being regular patrons of the dub cutting facility, with Robinson in the guise of Barry Boom experiencing a few hit records with Fashion.
 Lane meanwhile supplied guitar and percussion tracks for Maxi Priest's 'Caution' band, as well as sound engineering You're Safe, Priest's 1985 debut album.

 Smiley Culture had a big reggae success in 1984 on Fashion Records with his track "Cockney Translation", which was then upstaged as his follow-up "Police Officer" climbed to number 12 in the UK singles chart, causing his appearance on BBC's Top of the Pops.
-By the middle of the 1980s Fashion were at the heart of supporting music's move to ragga and dance-hall genres, with Barry Boom's conscious Roots and Culture dubplate, "Wicked Shall Fall" aka "Crack of the Whip," proving much in demand on the Jah Shaka sound system in UK in the mid 1980s.The studio was then able to employ both Gussie P, and later Frenchie as audio engineers, and subsequently both became producers at with their respective own labels of Sip-A-Cup and Maximum Sound.
+By the middle of the 1980s Fashion were at the heart of supporting music's move to ragga and dance-hall genres, with Barry Boom's conscious Roots and Culture dubplate, "Wicked Shall Fall" aka "Crack of the Whip," proving much in demand on the Jah Shaka sound system in UK in the mid 1980s.The studio was then able to employ both Gussie P, and later Frenchie as audio engineers, and subsequently both became producers with their own respective labels, Sip-A-Cup and Maximum Sound.